 - Improve the services provided for the older person by highlighting the difficulties they face

-- To celebrate the life of the older person and to increase awareness of the important contribution they have to offer
+- Celebrate the life of the older person and to increase awareness of the important contribution they have to offer

 - Provide inter-generational links where friendships develop between our older members and younger volunteers